vibbits/nextflow-workshop/docs/installations.md

 - Open a new terminal within VSCode: Terminal -> New Terminal
 - Create a new folder for the workshop
 - Clone this repository into the folder: `git clone git@github.com:VIBbits/nextflow-workshop.git`
+- For the Gent cluster usage, in any terminal where you want to run your excercises
-- Load the nextflow module: `module load Nextflow/23.10.0`
+  1. Load the nextflow module: `module load Nextflow/23.10.0`
+  2. Export the following envrionment variables - these are required so that your home folder is not filled when building and storing apptainer images
+   - `export APPTAINER_CACHEDIR=${VSC_SCRATCH}/.apptainer_cache`
+   - `export APPTAINER_TMPDIR=${VSC_SCRATCH}/.apptainer_tmp`